 Foraging means eating wild food for free.
 Sounds good, but you have to know what you’re doing, to avoid poisoning yourself.
-Also it’s really important to know how to pick, and what not to pick – to protect nature, wildlife and endangered plants.
+Also it’s really important to know what not to pick – to protect nature, wildlife and endangered plants.
 Keep conkers away from pets, horses and wildlife.
 Blue Cross has more info.
+See toxic plants to avoid near pets.

 - This cotton canvas foraging bag is handmade in Bristol, from durable cotton canvas.
 It has a beautiful retro design and handy loop, to hang onto your belt.
 You can wash the cotton liner, to remove berry stains.
 To close, hold the bag flat and pull the sides together, then tie shut.